CloudSaunter/CloudSaunter.github.io/_posts/2023-01-08-EvolutionanyArchitecture.md

 ---
-title: "What is Evolutionany Architecure ?"
+title: "What is Evolutionary Architecure ?"
 categories:
   - GoogleCloud
   - Architecture